▲ Brooklyn Bridge View, Paul Himmel, 1950.

 The police threw a net over me in Central Park, naked but for the blood running down my chin and the feathers in my hair.

-This entry is part of Jack Rusher’s archive, originally published January 17th, 2014, in New York.
+This entry is part of my journal, published January 17, 2014, in New York.